eddycharly/terraform-provider-kops/README.md

 It is implemented this way because KOPS needs the full cluster state to apply changes.

+## Why use it

+KOPS is an amazing tool but it can be challenging to integrate in an IAC stack.

+Typical solutions usually involve running KOPS CLI in shell scripts or generating KOPS templates manually and force syncing them with the KOPS store.

+In most cases, getting something idempotent is difficult because you need to somewhat keep the state of the cluster and are responsible for deleting obsolete instange groups for example.

+That's where terraform shines, state management.
+This provider takes care of creating, updating and deleting instance groups as they evolve over time.

 ## Building the provider

 To build the provider, clone this repository and run the following command: